 If an employee's tips combined with the employer's cash wage of at least $5.29 per hour do not equal the minimum hourly wage of $8.31 per hour, the employer must make up the difference in cash wages.
-It is the policy of the Division of Labor that this rule applies on a weekly basis.
+It is the policy of the Division of Labor Standards and Statistics that this rule applies on a weekly basis.
 The employee's tips combined with the employer's $5.29 cash wage must equal the minimum hourly wage when computed over a seven-day workweek in order for the employer to avoid making up any difference.

 Tip Pooling Among Employees